 - a.
 Earn a minimum real rate of return, after expenses paid from the plan, of 4.25% over ten-year moving periods.
-This objective was met at December 31, 2019 with the pension plan generating a ten-year annualized real return, after expenses, of 7.08%. - b.
-Achieve a minimum absolute rate of return, after expenses paid from the plan, which exceeds the benchmark return by 0.35% over four-year moving periods.
-This objective was not achieved at December 31, 2019, with the plan generating a four-year annualized return, after expenses, of 7.33%, which was equal to its hedged benchmark return.
+This objective was met at December 31, 2020 with the pension plan generating a ten-year annualized real return, after expenses, of 7.04%. - b.
+Achieve a minimum absolute rate of return, after expenses paid from the plan, which exceeds the benchmark return by 0.27% over four-year moving periods.
+This objective was achieved at December 31, 2020, with the plan generating a return on a four-year annualized basis, after expenses, of 0.46%, which was in excess of its benchmark return.